 you have completed the language requirement.
 We encourage you to continue your studies in French and Francophone, Hispanic, or Italian Studies.

 2. If you have an intermediate-level of proficiency in French, Spanish, or Italian but lack academic documentation, please contact Professor Harder (email@example.com).
 You may be eligible to take the Proficiency Exam.

 —How do I choose the appropriate level to begin my French and Francophone, Hispanic, or Italian studies?

 Students who have never studied French, Spanish, or Italian before OR who have studied it for less than one semester, generally enroll in a level 10 language course.

-- Students who have studied French, Spanish, or Italian before but not at Brandeis OR who scored below 620 on the SAT II exam, below 4 on the AP exam, below 5 on the International Baccalaureate Higher Levels Exam, or who took the IB Standard Levels Exam should take a placement test to determine their level.
-Please email Professor Harder (firstname.lastname@example.org) for on-line access to the French, Spanish or Italian Placement Test.
+Students who have studied French, Spanish, or Italian before but not at Brandeis OR who scored below 620 on the SAT II exam, below 3 on the AP exam, below 5 on the International Baccalaureate Higher Levels Exam, or who took the IB Standard Levels Exam should take a placement test to determine their level.
+Please email Professor Harder (email@example.com) for on-line consent to the French, Spanish, or Italian Placement Test.

 Students who scored 620–710 on the French, Spanish, or Italian SAT II exam, 4 on the AP exam, or 5 on the International Baccalaureate Higher Levels Exam usually enroll in a 105 course.

 Students who scored 720 or above on the French, Spanish, or Italian SAT II exam, 5 on the AP exam, or 6 or above on the International Baccalaureate Higher Levels Exam, usually enroll in a 106 course.

-- Students who grew up speaking Spanish at home but lack reading/writing skills usually enroll in HISP 108, Spanish for Heritage Speakers.
+Students who grew up speaking Spanish at home but lack reading and/or writing skills usually enroll in HISP 108a, Spanish for Heritage Speakers.

 All students need a consent code to enroll in Romance Studies language courses numbered 10–108.

 In French and Francophone Studies and Hispanic Studies, you have a choice about which course to take, and your decision will depend on where your interests lie.
 In all of the courses at this level, you will read, write, speak, and listen in the studied language, but each of the courses focuses on a specific skill or content area.